shuup/shuup/doc/prices_and_taxes.rst

 How Taxes Are Determined
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Taxes in Shoop are implemented by a `tax module
+Taxes in Shuup are implemented by a `tax module
-<shoop.core.taxing.TaxModule>`.
-The Shoop Base distribution ships a tax
+<shuup.core.taxing.TaxModule>`.
+The Shuup Base distribution ships a tax
 module called :ref:`Default Tax <default-tax-module>`, but it is
 possible to plug in another tax module via :doc:`addons <addons>` or to
 implement a new one.